 - breathing treatments, such as using a humidifier

 - pain medication to help deal with chest pain from frequent coughing

-There are some steps that you can take to prevent pneumonia:
+There are some steps that you can take to prevent pneumonia.
+You should:

-- practice good hygiene by washing your hands after using the bathroom, public transportation, or anywhere the risk of contamination is higher
+- practice good hygiene by washing your hands after using the bathroom or public transportation, or after you’ve been anywhere that has a high risk of contamination

 - exercise and eat healthy

-- practice courteous and safe sneezing and coughing—use the inner crook of your elbow when you sneeze or cough
+- practice courteous and safe sneezing and coughing by using the inner crook of your elbow when you sneeze or cough

 Don’t smoke because smoking damages your lung’s ability to fight off infection.